-5.3.3.4 Electronics and DAQ
+5.4.3.4 Electronics and DAQ

 Front-end electronics ASIC: High-density electronics is indispensable to instrumentation of high-granularity calorimetry.
 An ASIC chip named SPIROC, developed by the OMEGA group, is capable to handle 36 SiPMs.
 For each channel, it can be operated in an auto-trigger mode and has a dual-gain charge preamplifier with high dynamic range.
-It allows to measure for each channel the charge from 1 to 2000 photo-electron and the time within 1 ns using a 12-bit digitizing circuit.
+It allows to measure the charge from 1 to 2000 photo-electron and the time within 1 ns using a 12-bit digitizing circuit.
 With one 8-bit 5V input DAC per channel, the bias voltage for each SiPM can be adjusted to reach its optimum.
 In each channel, there are 16 analogue memory cells that can buffer both charge and timing signals to be digitized afterwards consecutively.
-The digitization circuit is shared for both charge and timing measurements to minimize the power consumption, which needs to be as low as $25~\mu W$ per channel.
+The digitization circuit is shared for both charge and timing measurements to minimize the power consumption, which needs to be as low as $25 \,\mu W$ per channel.

-5.3.3.5 Cooling system
+5.4.3.5 Cooling system

-The SPIROC ASIC chip will be used in CEPC AHCAL, the power consumption of SPIROC has been studied by CALICE collaboration [30].
-Inside active layer, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel.
+Inside active layer, the total power consumption of SPIROC ASIC chip and SiPM is about 5 mW/channel [22].
 The scintillator detector cell size is $30 \times 30 \text{mm}^2$, and the total channel number is about 5 million.
 For whole AHCAL, the total power consumption from ASIC chip is about 30kW.
-The copper cooling water pipes will be buried in stainless steel absorber.
-It is shown in layer structure just as figure 5.38.
+The copper cooling water pipes is expected to embed in stainless steel absorber.
+It is shown in layer structure as in figure 5.22.
+Detailed design and optimization of a cooling system is needed.